Arnie Wilson

 James Cove

-He writes about skiing for the BBC website and makes several films each winter for BBC1.
+He has written about skiing for the BBC website and made films each winter for BBC1.
 He also produces promotional films for ski companies and resorts.
-In addition, he runs the independent ski web site, planetski.eu.
+In addition.

 Mark Frary